jnavarro7/pinephone-max30102/README.md

 Heart-Rate sensor board for PinePhone

 ## What it is:
-Sensor board attaches I2C interface exposed on the pogo pin expansion port in the back of the PinePhone.
+Sensor board that sports the MAX30102 pulse oximeter and heart-rate sensor.
+The board attaches to the I2C interface exposed on the pogo pin expansion port in the back of the PinePhone.
 Interface is numbered as i2c-3 in multiple operating systems.
 To expose the power and interfaces in the pogo pins you can use my other design "PinePhone flex breakout board".